Source-Free Domain Adaptation for Question Answering with Masked Self-training: Method

 \subsection{Training on Source Domain}

-While training the QA model on the source domain, we follow the normal QA model training procedure and minimize the cross-entropy loss between the final outputs $\hat{y}$ and labels $y$, except that we add a sparsity loss to enforce the mask vector $M$ to keep only the most valuable feature.
-Assume $M\in \mathbb{R}^b$, the loss is defined as:
+During the training process on the source domain, we minimize the cross-entropy loss between the final outputs $\hat{y}$ and labels $y$, and add a sparsity loss to the mask vector $M$ to preserve only the most significant features.
+The loss function is defined as:

 where $sum(M)$ is the sum of all values in $M$ and $\lambda$ is a hyperparameter.